 (Code 380-808)

 Public History prepares students for a wide range of career options by familiarizing them with museum work, historic preservation, archives, and other public history subfields, and by providing hands-on experience through internships and other opportunities.
 The Wisconsin Historical Society’s Division of Public History and Historic Preservation opened its Northern Field Services Office in the History Department in 2006.
 The Field Services program provides programming and assistance to history and preservation organizations state-wide and collaborates with the Public History program to coordinate internships and other opportunities in public history.
 The Public History program also works closely with the UWEC Special Collections and Archives, which regularly hosts interns.
-The Archives is home to one of a network of 14 Area Research Centers (ARCs) which the Wisconsin Historical Society and UW System administer cooperatively, providing students access to the resources of the Society as well as the other 13 ARCs.
+The Archives is home to one of a network of 14 Area Research Centers (ARCs) which the Wisconsin Historical Society and Universities of Wisconsin administer cooperatively, providing students access to the resources of the Society as well as the other 13 ARCs.

 Program Requirements